 - 1) General Noise Level Standard is prescribed in Thai noise standard Notification of Environmental Board No. 15 B.E.
 2540 (1997) - 2) Annoyance Noise Level Standards is prescribed in the Thai noise standard Notification of Environmental Board NO. 29 B.E.
-2550 (2007) - 3) Noise Level Guidelines are prescribed in the General Environmental, Health and Safety (EHS) Guidelines of the World Bank Group (2007), and the Shadow flicker effects are prescribed in the Environmental, Health and Safety (EHS) Guidelines for Wind Energy of the World Bank Group (2015).

-12. The below summary is to describe any exceedances and potential issues which were observed during the monitoring period year 2021.
+2550 (2007) - 3) Noise Level Guidelines are prescribed in the General Environmental, Health and Safety (EHS) Guidelines of the World Bank Group (2007), and the Shadow flicker effects are prescribed in the Environmental, Health and Safety (EHS) Guidelines for Wind Energy of the World Bank Group (2015). - 12.
+The below summary is to describe any exceedances and potential issues which were observed during the monitoring period year 2022.

 Regarding shadow flicker impact, Thailand has no standard on shadow flicker impact.
 However, according to the EHS Guidelines for Wind Energy (August 7, 2015), it is recommended that the predicted duration of shadow flicker effects at receptors should not exceed 30 hours per year and 30 minutes per day.
 As results of shadow flicker models in a worst-case scenario, there were total nine receptors predicted to exceed these standards.
-The project conducted site survey on the affected receptors, and it was found that there were six receptors which had tree covering/window shading/rooftop covering up to 80% on the window facing to the WTGs, and other three receptors had no window facing to the WTGs.
+The project conducted site survey on the affected receptors, the details are described in the Appendix 4 (Shadow Flicker Management Report), out of the 9 affected receptors, only 2 receptors have 80-90% tree cover or window shade on the windows facing the WTGs, 4 receptors have 20%-50% tree covering or window shade on the windows facing the WTGs, and the rest 3 receptors have no windows facing the WTGs.
 The project also conducted shadow flicker site-specific assessments in the summer months (March-May) at all nine affected receptors.
 It was found that some shadow flickers were not occurred as predicted because there were a lot of cloud or no sufficient wind for continually rotating turbine blades.
 However, the project conducted the community stakeholder consultations to assess the impact at all identified affected sensitive receptors.
 The results were shown that all the sensitive receptors had no concern on shadow flicker impact.
 Details of shadow flickers are provided in Appendix 4 (The Shadow Flicker Management Report).